Companies forced to rethink U.S. high court class action strategy

 The Republican-led Senate has refused to act on Democratic President Barack Obama’s nomination of centrist appellate judge Merrick Garland to replace Scalia.
 If Democratic front-runner Hillary Clinton wins the Nov.
 8 presidential election and gets to replace Scalia, she may choose a more liberal nominee.

-Scalia was a key voice for the court’s conservative wing in curbing class action litigation, including victories for Wal-Mart (WMT.N) in 2011 and Comcast Corp (CMCSA.O) in 2013.
+Scalia was a key voice for the court’s conservative wing in curbing class action litigation, including victories for Wal-Mart in 2011 and Comcast Corp in 2013.

 There are signs that the uncertainty about Scalia’s replacement and how long the court will be shorthanded is affecting companies’ decisions on whether they will seek Supreme Court review of cases they lose in lower courts.